JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 In this tutorial, you'll learn how to build and run a simple Kotlin Multiplatform app with a Compose Multiplatform UI.

+## Choose a foundation: Kotlin Toolchain or Gradle

+Kotlin Multiplatform was initially developed to use Gradle, like most Android projects.
+This quickstart is designed for Gradle users who want to introduce Kotlin Multiplatform into their projects or simply use a familiar environment.

+However, if you're looking to start a brand-new project with Kotlin Multiplatform, check out Kotlin Toolchain, an experimental build system created by JetBrains with Kotlin Multiplatform in mind.
+It offers a CLI and a transparent configuration format which makes it well suited for AI workflows.

+<a href="https://github.com/Kotlin/kotlin-agent-skills" as="button" mode="rock" icon="arrow-right" icon-position="right">Get started with KMP using Kotlin Toolchain</a>

 ## Set up the environment

 Start with an IDE and necessary plugins: